 There are different kinds of waffle cookies, and the version I’m sharing was inspired by French and Belgian waffle cookies, which are usually made with a simple vanilla cookie dough.

 Unlike Stroopwafels, another type of waffle cookie, you don’t need any yeast or special equipment for these cookies.
 They’re as easy as a regular sugar cookie recipe, but instead of baking them in the oven, you can cook them in a standard waffle iron.

-Can you put cookie dough in a waffle maker?
+Can I put cookie dough in my waffle maker?

 Yep!
 You can put pretty much any cookie dough in your waffle maker, including premade refrigerated dough like chocolate chip, peanut butter, and sugar cookie dough.

 If you thought your waffle iron was just for waffles, you are going to love this recipe.
 I use mine to make cookies more than waffles!

 - Baking powder: this makes them nice and soft

 - Salt: for flavor, important if using unsalted butter

 - All-purpose flour: the best flour for making cookies